-Memrise Review – A Close Look at Memrise Pro
+Memrise Review – A Look at the app and Memrise Pro

 Memrise is a superb vocabulary builder which uses spaced repetition and interactive features to help you learn a language.

-Undoubtedly, Memrise has limitations.
+Undoubtedly, the app has limitations.
 However, it is a great resource for beginners that require an introduction to a foreign language.

 At the time of writing this review, I have been using Memrise Japanese every day for over a month.
 As a result, I can now have a very low level conversation in Japanese.